 Standard courses are courses that start and end on the official dates of a six week summer session: Summer 1 or Summer 2.
 Nonstandard courses have a class meeting schedule that differs from an official six week session.
-Add/drop dates for non-standard courses are individually determined, and can be found next to the course on the University Class Schedule or summer description.
+Add/drop dates for non-standard courses are individually determined, and can be found next to the course on the Student Link or summer description.

 All Summer Term courses are assigned a College and departmental code, a three-digit course number, and a section identifier.
 For example, CAS EC101S A1 means that the course is offered in the College of Arts & Sciences (CAS), by the Economics Department (EC).
 The course number 101 indicates it is an introductory course, the S indicates it is a summer course, and section A1 indicates it is offered in Summer 1.
-Graduate level courses have course numbers above 500.
 Please see Course Numbers for further information on the numbering system.

 Charges for tuition and fees will appear on your student account as soon as you register for classes.
-These charges will remain, and you will be responsible for payment, unless you officially withdraw or drop your course(s).
+These charges will remain, and you will be responsible for payment, unless you officially withdraw or drop your course(s) by the published deadlines.
 See the Tuition and Fees section for additional payment information.